Making your publications open access means that the results of publicly funded research are available:

 If you intend to publish in a hybrid journal that is not part of these arrangements, you will need to find an alternative source of funding to meet the publication costs.

-Approved transitional arrangements are those that meet Jisc requirements.
+Approved transitional arrangements are those that meet Jisc open access requirements.
 These are agreed by the UK research sector and help to ensure value for money.

 Some research councils require a version of your research article to also be deposited in a repository.
-See ‘depositing research publications in a repository.’ below.
+See the subheading, ‘Depositing research publications in a repository.’